 Students who opt-in to the program will be matched with a trained upper-year peer mentor (called a Bounce Back Facilitator).
 Facilitators will work individually with each mentee to help them identify the source(s) of their academic hardship and to set new goals and identify strategies to achieve those goals over the course of the winter term.
 The program runs from January - March.

 This program is largely modeled off the highly successful Bounce Back program at the University of Guelph and we would like to acknowledge the resources and support provided by their Bounce Back team in the development of this program in its pilot year (2013).

 How does the program work?

-- Check your Queen's email for an invitation from the Bounce Back Program Coordinator in early January 2015.
-All first-year Arts & Science students with a GPA of 1.6 or below after the fall term will receive an email inviting them to participate.
-Intake continues throughout the winter term.
+- Check your Queen's email for an invitation from the Bounce Back Program Coordinator in early January 2016.
+Email invitations are sent out throughout the winter term.

 - Follow the instructions in the email and complete the short online self-assessment form.